3d Mirror Symmetry for Instanton Moduli Spaces: tRS system and -system in electric frame

 If the denote the second eigenvalue $\xi_1/\hbar$ we get the following Bethe equation for $T^*\mathbb{P}^1$

 Thus the above equation is equivalent to the fact that $\xi_1$ and $\xi_2$ are the eigenvalues of $T$, or to the two underlying tRS equations

 .1in

 Now let us consider a more general case of $X^{\boldsymbol{\lambda}}$ and formulate the main theorem.
 It is equivalent to the main statement of \cite{Zabrodin:}.
-However, we give a different proof, which is relevant for the following.
+We shall give a different proof momentarily, which is relevant for the following.

 \begin{Thm} There is an isomorphism of algebras:

 where

 so that $u$ is a formal variable and $\textbf{v}_{r+1}=L$. \end{Thm}